seanocali/TiltedControls/README.md

 ---
 #### StartManipulationMode

- This must be called before updating the carousel with a ManipulationData event.
+ This must be called before updating the carousel with a ManipulationDelta event.
 MMVM implementations can use the trigger property to call it.

 ---
 #### StopManipulationMode

- This must be called after updating the carousel with a ManipulationData event.
+ This must be called after updating the carousel with a sequence of ManipulationDelta events from a single gesture.
 MMVM implementations can use the trigger property to call it.